faust-machines/contracts/README.md

 ### Overview

-These are the contracts for Faust
+These are example contracts for Faust that work with a ROC

 ### Requirements:
 - Rust: https://www.rust-lang.org/tools/install